LucaSilva-r/DonCon2040ITAIKO/README.md

 - **Off**: Hit both sides to score large notes.
 - **Threshold**: Automatically trigger both sides if a hit is stronger than the configured double hit threshold.
-- **Always**: A hit on one side will always trigger the other side as well.

 ### PS4 Authentication